Hotwire: Save A Chunk On Hotels + More

-Hotwire makes that possible for me.
+Hotwire makes that possible.

-Hotwire lists rooms that hotels have trouble occupying and are willing to offer for a discount price.
+Hotwire lists rooms that hotels have trouble occupying and are willing to offer for a discounted price.
 You can sort hotels in your search by star rating, by a high level of positive reviews, by geographical area and by amenities.
-If you want a three star place with free breakfast and a pool near the O’Hare airport, and you think at least 80% of the people who review it liked it, Hotwire can find it for you.
+If you want a three star place with free breakfast and a pool near the O’Hare airport, and at least 80% of the people who review it liked it, Hotwire can find it for you.

-By the way, you can get inexpensive rental cars and flights through Hotwire too, and I’ve done very well using Hotwire for things like that too.
+By the way, you can also get inexpensive rental cars and flights through Hotwire, and I’ve done very well using Hotwire for that too.

 (Hotwire ad courtesy of Hotwire.)